datopian/playbook/culture/README.md

 To summarize, values is often used in three senses:

 1. What the organization values in people e.g. "hard working".
 We term this "character" or a "character strength".
 It is trait of character that we think important.
-3. What an organization values in terms of how it operates e.g. "quality"
+2. What an organization values in terms of how it operates e.g. "quality".
-2. What an organization values as ends in themselves (either for themselves or the world) e.g. "Fulfilment"
+3. What an organization values as ends in themselves (either for themselves or the world), e.g. "Fulfillment".

 [^ex1]: As a concrete example, thoughbot (a company we admire) has the [following values list](https://thoughtbot.com/playbook/our-company/values) which we would map as follows: